Luca-Skyline/Luca-Skyline/README.md

 "Pessismists are always happy regardless of the outcome.
 Optimists make their dreams come true.
 What's better, having a positive view or negative view?" - Luca DalCanto

 - 🔭 I’m currently working on software dev, designing apps, and experimenting with machine learning.
+I'm also in a robotics class at Skyline High!
 - 🌱 I’m currently learning about machine learning/deep learning/neural networks and computer vision.
 - 👯 I’m looking to collaborate on TSA competitions in the coming months, like VG dev and app dev.
 - 💬 Ask me about my favorite jazz music.
 Or don't.
 Talking to me might prove awkward.